 Then the Lord God took the man and put (yanach) him in the garden of Eden to tend (serve-abad) and keep (protect-shamar) it.

 — Genesis 2:15

-Notice that the word translated "put" in this verse is a different Hebrew word than the one used in Genesis 2:8 this word (yanach) means to leave off or alone.
+Notice that the word translated "put" in this verse is a different Hebrew word than the one used in Genesis 2:8.
+This word (yanach) means to leave off or alone.
 What is Adam left off to do?
-He is to serve and protect the sacred space he has been assigned to.
-He is left as a vice-regent or vassal king over the kingdom of the garden.
+He is to serve and protect the sacred space he has been assigned.
+He placed as a vice-regent or vassal king over the kingdom of the garden.